Costa Tropical Guide

 View Costa Tropical in a larger map

-Costa Tropical is the name given to the coastal strip of the province of Granada in Andalucia.
-Costa Tropical begins to the west of Almeria, and ends in the east at the resort of La Herradura.
+Costa Tropical is the name given to the coastline of the province of Granada.
+The Costa Tropical located in Andalusia, begins west of Almeria, and ends in the east at the resort of La Herradura.
 Much of the coastline of Costa Tropical is not as geared to tourism as the Costa del Sol; partly because of the distance from Malaga airport, and partly due to the less developed coastal access roads.
 However, if you are looking for a European holiday destination with a blend of spectacular beaches and scenery, warm weather and attractive seaside resorts which cater for tourism but haven't been overly-developed, the Costa Tropical is worth exploring as a holiday option.

 A large proportion of the Costa Tropical coastal strip is still used for growing produce such as peppers in huge polytunnels and greenhouses, or avocados and olives on the undulating hillsides which lead down to the coast.

-The eastern side of Costa Tropical is less developed than the west, again mainly due to accessibility, with many of the small coastal towns producing revenue from farming rather than tourism.
-As you head west, towns such as Calahonda have long, sandy beaches where you won't have to fight for space, even during the busy summer months.
+The eastern side of Costa Tropical is historically less developed than the west, as the roads were less accessible until recently, when the motorway was extended eastwards.
+Many of the small coastal towns along the Costa Tropical produce revenue from farming rather than tourism.
+As you head west, small towns such as Calahonda have long, sandy beaches where you won't have to fight for space, even during the busy summer months.

-The beaches of the Costa Tropical are often stoney, or a mixture of sand and stone, but the stones are smooth meaning that the beaches are ideal for children.
-The sea of the Mediterranean in much of the Costa Tropical has a gentle slope, so the water doesn't get deep too quickly which is ideal for kids.
+The beaches of the Costa Tropical are often stoney, or have a mixture of sand and stone, but the stones are smooth meaning that the beaches are ideal for children.
+The Mediterranean sea along most of the Costa Tropical has a gentle slope, so the water doesn't get deep too quickly which is ideal for children.

 Costa Tropical Resorts